stephenmcd/gnotty/README.rst

 Gnotty's IRC bots make use of an event handling system.
 Event handlers are implemented as methods on any of the classes used to build a bot.
-Each event handler gets wrapped with the decorator ``gnotty.bots.events.on``, which takes an initial event name argument, and marks the method as being a handler for that event.
+Each event handler gets wrapped with the decorator ``gnotty.bots.events.on``, which takes a single positional argument for the event name and marks the method as being a handler for that event.
+The decorator may also accept optional keyword arguments depending on the type of event.
 Several types of events are available:

   * IRC server events, as implemented by the ``irclib`` package's ``irc.client.SimpleIRCClient`` class.
-  * IRC commands, which are custom commands that can be triggered by users in the IRC channel, and take a second argument to the ``gnotty.bots.events.on`` decorator, which specifies the command name.
+  * IRC commands, which are custom commands that can be triggered by users in the IRC channel.
+Each of these take a ``command`` keyword argument, which defines the command name.
   * Timer events, which are handlers that are periodically run at a defined time interval.
+Each of these take a ``seconds`` keyword argument, which defines the time interval.
-  * Webhooks, which are handlers that accept data over HTTP, and also take a second argument to the ``gnotty.bots.events.on`` decorator, which specifies URL to match with a regular expression, similar to Django's ``urlpatterns``.
+  * Webhooks, which are handlers that accept data over HTTP.
+Each of take a ``urlpattern`` keyword argument which defines a regular expression to match against the webhook's URL, similar to Django's ``urlpatterns``.

 Here's an example IRC bot that implements all the above event types::